 Server Install - Docker Image

 The Sandfly server hosts the User Interface (UI), REST API, and optional database.
-A server instance must always be installed and running for Sandfly to work.
+A server instance must be installed and always running for Sandfly to work.

 Download Setup Archive